 Before booking a photographer, ask them what to expect.
 The detail of their recommendations may help you determine if they’re the best fit for your family.

-Once you’ve settled on a date and time, here are four things to prep for before the big day.
+Once you’ve settled on a date and time, here are some family portrait photography tips to help you prep for before the big day.

 You’re investing in photographs of your family, so it’s important not to show up without any forethought.

 - Book your session for a time when everyone can arrive relaxed and unhurried.
 Immediately after work, fresh from picking the kids up from school and before soccer practice is probably not the right time!
 Find a day when everyone is off work or school, or an afternoon with no other appointments or conflicts.

 - If you have kids, get them excited about the shoot far in advance.
 Plan a surprise or a special treat like ice cream or mini golf after the shoot, so that they look forward to the entire day.
 You don’t want your kids to think of the photo shoot as something scary, or worse, a chore.